Honky: Use in music

 Other uses of "honky" in music include Honky (an album by Melvins), Honky Reduction (an album by Agoraphobic Nosebleed), MC Honky (DJ stage persona), Honky Château (an album by Elton John, the first track on which is "Honky Cat"), Talkin' Honky Blues (an album by Buck 65), and Honky (an album by Keith Emerson).
 Honky's Ladder is a 1996 EP by The Afghan Whigs.
+In 2022 Hank Williams Jr. released a blues album Rich White Honky Blues.